zth/rescript-js/README.md

 $ yarn add @gabnor/rescript-stdlib
 ```

-> The package will move to the official @rescript scope soon.
+> The `@gabnor` scope is for "private" testing before the package is officially published.
+When officially published, it'll be under the appropriate `@rescript` scope.

 Then add `rescript-stdlib` to your `bsconfig.json`'s `bs-dependencies`: